Fancy a new type of career?

 With a current focus on the ‘gig economy’ characterised by workers who engage in small-scale entrepreneurship spurred on by digital advances; these theories go some way to describe these new types of careers and new ways of working.

 The Boundaryless Career Theory

 The boundaryless career theory suggests that people are working outside of organisational boundaries.
-Many individuals are moving around the career landscape and increasingly working with people inside and outside of organisations, collaborating and sharing information.
-The boundaryless career theory explains the different relationships that people have with work and how they navigate these relationships and movements leading to richer career development.
+The theory highlights that many more individuals are moving around the career landscape differently and are increasingly working with people inside and outside of organisations, collaborating and sharing information.
+The boundaryless career theory explains the different relationships that people have with work and how they navigate these relationships and movements.

 Boundaryless careers include:

 - lateral career moves, not just hierarchical ones- e.g. moving to a job at the same career level in a different department or different organisation.

 - Moving within and between organisations- changing jobs or projects between different arms of the organisation or working for a client or competitor.